avasconcelos114/hpp-test/README.md

 Welcome to my humble repo, this is my take on how I would implement the payment journey described in the [BVNK Interviews page](https://github.com/BVNK-Interviews/frontend-hpp-test).
 I had a lot of fun working on it and I tried to make the best use of time as possible by adding some _extra_ spices to make the app both accessible and robust :)

+Note: Some of the comments in the repo have been prefixed with `META:` to signify that they are pertaining to the test rather than being a general comment regarding a functionality

 ## Prerequisites

 - Node 20.17.0 (Ideally with an NVM setup)